winderdoot/dootstr/README.md

 # dootstr

+TODO::: CHANGE THE NAME TO str_t instead of doot ffs.
+Then the name space would be str_function()

 Simple C string library
 I have no idea how to write markdown files, I'll fix this up as I go.